HiroshiKERA/calt-codebase/docs/quickstart.md

-# Getting Started with CALT
+# Quick Start

-This tutorial will guide you through the basic usage of the CALT library.
+This tutorial provides a minimal introduction on how to build your own project to experiment with the CALT library.

 ## Setup

 CALT is based on Python and several popular frameworks including SageMath, PyTorch, and HuggingFace.
 We provide a conda environment that offers a simple setup.

+First, install conda enviroment from [Anaconda](https://www.anaconda.com/docs/getting-started/anaconda/install#macos-linux-installation) or [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install#linux).
+Then, clone this repository and create an conda enviroment with our enviroment.yml.

 ```bash
 git clone https://github.com/HiroshiKERA/calt-codebase.git